ugurozturk/ListingEverything/Animelist.md

 1. Shingeki no Kyojin Season 2 12.
 Bölüm
 1. Shinmai Maou no Testament : 12
 1. Shokugeki no Souma : 24
+1. Shokugeki no Souma ni no sara Ova : 1
 1. Sidonia no Kishi : 12
 1. Sidonia no Kishi: Daikyuu Wakusei Seneki : 12
 1. Soredemo Sekai wa Utsukushii : 12